MARLEY-MC/marley/docs/pubs.rst

 1. References discussing MARLEY itself

-2. Publications that use MARLEY in some way, e.g.,

-   * New results (e.g., experimental sensitivity estimates) obtained using MARLEY simulations
+2. Publications that directly use MARLEY in some way, e.g., experimental sensitivity studies based upon MARLEY simulations

-   * Comparisons of MARLEY to competing theoretical models

-3. Publications that use MARLEY predictions or cross-section calculations as a reference point without running the code directly
+3. Publications that refer to MARLEY predictions without running the code directly

 User contributions to this list are strongly encouraged.
 If you have written a publication, thesis, etc. in which MARLEY is used, please `send me